qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Get endpoint addresses

-[GET /api] can be used to get the current addresses of the [Dynamic Endpoint Addresses].
+An app authenticated and user authenticated [GET /api] can be used to get the current [Endpoint Addresses][Dynamic Endpoint Addresses].

 ## Set event callback endpoints